-The Oberlin Conservatory's first courses in jazz studies were taught by Wendell Logan, the late founder and director of the Jazz Studies Department, in 1973.
-In 1989, the Oberlin Conservatory established the Jazz Studies Department and majors, which prepare students for professional careers and advanced study in jazz.
+The Oberlin Conservatory of Music's first courses in jazz studies were taught by Wendell Logan, the late founder and director of the Jazz Studies department, in 1973.
+In 1989, the conservatory established the department and majors that prepare students for professional careers and advanced study in jazz.

-The Oberlin Conservatory is home to jazz faculty that helped to build the the jazz tradition and is on the vanguard of contemporary jazz; it also hosts equally influential visiting artists on a regular basis — a list of just a few of our officially sponsored visitors since 2011 includes Herbie Hancock, Kurt Rosenwinkel, Nicholas Payton, Dave Liebman, Rufus Reid, Esperanza Spalding, John Hollenbeck, Cyro Baptista, Leo Blanco, and Daphnes Prieto.
+The conservatory is home to jazz faculty who helped to build the the jazz tradition and is on the vanguard of contemporary jazz.
+It also hosts equally influential visiting artists on a regular basis.
+A few of our officially sponsored visitors since 2011 includes Herbie Hancock, Kurt Rosenwinkel, Nicholas Payton, Dave Liebman, Rufus Reid, Esperanza Spalding, John Hollenbeck, Cyro Baptista, Leo Blanco, and Daphnes Prieto.

 What opportunities does the Oberlin Conservatory offer to its jazz students?